liferay-design/liferay.design/src/markdown/lexicon-1/patterns/forms/selector.md

 ---
 title: "Selectors"
-description: "Selectors are frequently used as a part of forms.
-This elements are used when we need to select one or more within several options.
-These options are displayed in the button once selected. "
+description: "A form control element used to select from several provided options and enter data."
 layout: "guide"
 order: 43
 ---

 ## Selector

-{$page.description}
+Selectors are frequently used as a part of forms.
+This elements are used when we need to select one or more within several options.
+These options are displayed in the button once selected.

 ### Usage